-Please check here for the latest up-to-date information, or please check out our latest Newsletters for any up-coming events.
+Please check here for the latest up-to-date information, or please check out our latest Newsletter for any up-coming events.
 Please also remember to have a look at our Recent Events, News and Gallery.

 We want to keep you informed!There is always lots going on in school and whilst we are limited at the moment, we do want to keep you updated and also share with you many of the activities and learning that happens all of the time.As well as newsletters every other Friday –sent via our app, and posted here on our website ,we also useTwitter and Facebook to share information and photographs.
 Our calendar on the school website is also populated with events that are planned.